syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ### Other Information

-Other information available in the dashboard includes:
+Other information available in the Syncfusion Control Panel includes:

 * Messages- This section allows you to view the user registration information, like whether the user is registered or not.